Boston weather in November ranges from warm and glorious to cold and bitter - with many possibilities in between.

 What does Boston look like once the weather turns colder?
 These photos, taken throughout the month, will let you see what the city looks like during November.

-A surprising number of roses bloom in Boston throughout the fall.
+A surprising number of roses bloom in Boston throughout the fall, and well into late November.
 A little light frost does not seem to hurt them.

 These beautiful pink heritage roses are blooming in the Back Bay neighborhood, where the mellow red brick Victorian mansions give them the perfect backdrop.